 Over the past few years, we've:

 - Improved site navigation and structure for those using assistive devices

 - Enhanced our use of color contrast and fonts

 - Provided equivalent text for appropriate images and visual elements

 - Associated forms with labels and tabular data with headers

 - Added the necessary captions and transcripts for multimedia

 - Removed or remediated nearly all PDFs on united.com

-We'll continue to work on these accessibility principles, as well as develop further accessibility guidelines, as we improve our website and add additional functionality.
+We'll continue to work on these accessibility principles, as well as develop additional accessibility guidelines, as we improve our website and add more functionality.